boltdesignsystem/bolt/apps/bolt-site/content/20-docs/30-components/Bands.md

 A band is a full width container that goes edge to edge on the display.
 Bands can contain multiple internal components, and help chunk related content together in a section of a page.

-All band components can accept any of the color themes: `x-dark,` `dark`, `light` and `x-light`.
+All band components can accept any of the color themes: `xdark,` `dark`, `light` and `xlight`.
 You can also add options such as background images, a texture, or an expandable video.

 ## Best Practices